 It’s well worth the investment to buy a domain name.

 If you can buy your own domain name, that’s great.
 Some names are already taken, others are expensive.
 If you can’t afford your name at .com, for example, cristacloutier.com, then consider buying the lower priced .me address.
 Cristacloutier.me.
 Or even add the word art or artist to your name or use the name of your studio.
 Just as long as your domain name is memorable, easy to spell, and simple to find.

-A lot of artists show their work on online portfolio sites such as Saatchi Online.
+A lot of artists sell art online using portfolio sites such as Saatchi Online.
 I don’t see a problem with that.

 However, even if you aren’t interested in selling art online, I still believe that you need your own website.
 It shows that you’re invested in this business.
 It makes you easier to find.

 And anyway, why would you want to send clients to a space where all the competition lives?

 So show your work on other sites, by all means, but don’t stop there.

 When building your website, remember that it doesn’t have to be a “Museum to You.”
 You don’t have to show everything you’ve ever done since you first picked up a crayon.

 Like I said before, think of your website as your portfolio.
 Your personal gallery.
 It’s your space, be creative.